HyunSangHan/mocha/docs/index.md

 ### `--allow-uncaught`

 By default, Mocha will attempt to trap uncaught exceptions thrown from running tests and report these as test failures.
 Use `--allow-uncaught` to disable this behavior and allow uncaught exceptions to propagate.
 Will typically cause the process to crash.

 This flag is useful when debugging particularly difficult-to-track exceptions.

+### `--allow-unhandled`

+By default, Mocha will attempt to trap unhandled rejections thrown from running tests and report these as test failures.
+Use `--allow-unhandled` to disable this behavior and allow unhandled rejections to propagate.
+Will typically cause the process to crash.

+This flag is useful when debugging particularly difficult-to-track exceptions.